dorsath/spaceship/README.md

-# OpenGL in Ruby
+# Spaceship shooter

-Just some things we made on an evening of happy hacking.
+A sunday morning experiment in opengl-ruby

 ## Installation